TAENTED9/CEK-DEBUGGER/README.md

 ## Why These Changes?

 The original uplc crate's `Machine::run()` method evaluates UPLC programs to completion without exposing intermediate states.
-For debugging Cardano validators, we need visibility into each evaluation step (the CEK machine's Control, Environment, and Continuation).
+For debugging Cardano validators, we need visibility into each evaluation step (the CEK machine's Control, Environment, and Kontinuation).

 These modifications maintain backward compatibility - existing code using `Machine::run()` continues to work unchanged.